-Within the arrivals areas, there are international car rental desks, foreign exchange counters, cash machines, emergency medical defibrillators, medical centre, tour operator desks, multi-denominational chapel and police station.
+Within the arrivals areas at Malaga Airport, there are international car rental desks, foreign exchange counters, cash machines, emergency medical defibrillators, medical centre, tour operator desks, multi-denominational chapel and police station.
 In addition there are several internet access points and wifi is available throughout the Terminal buildings.
 The airport is also home to the Museum of Air Transport.

 There is a lost property office located in the main terminal building and they can be contacted on: